tarneaux/tarneo.fr/content/whoami.md

 Most of my projects are on [my github](https://github.com/tarneaux) and/or on the [renn.es git server](https://git.renn.es/).
 One I really enjoyed making is my split keyboard, the [monkeyboard](/posts/split_keyboard).

-> I use arch BTW
+> "I use arch BTW"

 I use Arch Linux as my daily driver and I don't plan to go back to windows anytime soon.
 I just think Free Software is the only way to get good programs that are designed for the best user experience instead of just making money.
 I managed to get rid of most of the proprietary software I once used: I will never regret doing that and I do think you should too.

 I think one could sum up my thoughts on proprietary software with this quote from John Maynard Keynes:

-> Capitalism is the extraordinary belief that the nastiest of men for the nastiest of motives will somehow work together for the benefit of all.
+> "Capitalism is the extraordinary belief that the nastiest of men for the nastiest of motives will somehow work together for the benefit of all."
+>
+> <cite>John Maynard Keynes</cite>

 I also like to use programs which adhere to the Unix philosophy, namely: do one thing and do it well.
 This is why I do not use things like Nextcloud or an office suite.